violinist-dev/agov/docs/theming.md

 1. The `options.rootPath.baseTheme` which is set to agov_base.
 2. The `options.rootPath.subTheme` or `compiledTheme` which defaults to agov_whitlam but can be any sub-theme.

+To avoid duplication in the styleguide the current Sass files are only documented in one place (agov_base).
+Any new components that you add to a sub-theme will need to be documented in the sub-theme to be included in the styleguide.

 The styleguide is generated on the default gulp command, but can also be created/updated using:

 ```